jackiezkl/ctfd-edu/README.md

 Field Description: (leave empty)
 Options: (do not check anything)
 ````
-This will add the Full name and birth month fields during registration.
+This will add the Full name and birth month fields to the registration page.

 ![registration](registration.png)

-9. When setting up the event, make sure to set an event start or end time.
-Or change it in `Admin` -> `Config`.
+9. When setting up the event time, set start and end time here or change it in `Admin` -> `Config` page.
 10. A token is needed before running the `add_xor_challenge` and `add_birth_challenge` program.
 To do that, login as admin, then go to `Settings`-->`access tokens`-->select a time-->`Generate`.
+If you don't select a time, it will default to expire in a month.

 ![token](token.png)

-11. Copy the token, and change the variable `token` in the `add_xor_challenge.py` file.
-The program will add binary codes to each player profile.
+11. Copy the token, and change the variable `token` in the `add_xor_challenge.py` and `add_birth_challenge` file.
+The program will alarm you if the token or IP address is incorrect.

+12. After executing the `add_xor_challenge` program, it will add binary codes to each player and create XOR challenges.

 From ![user-profile](user-profile.png) to ![user-profile-binary](user-profile-binary.png)

 The program will run in an infinite loop which dynamically generate new challenges for each new player joined in.